citerana/writings/planet-kaggle-blog.md

 ### Future Work

 The open-source project repository for Raster Vision can be found [here](https://github.com/azavea/raster-vision/).
-Our current work Raster Vision is developing and improving accurate and scalable object detection, with a special focus on aerial and satellite imagery.
+We are currently developing and improving an accurate and scalable object detection functionality in Raster Vision, with a particular focus on strong performance for aerial and satellite imagery.